It’s easy for beginner designers to

 nesting.

-side, each containing an inner box.
-On the left, the inner box
+by side, each containing an inner box.
+On the left, the

-corner radius matches the outer radius.
-On the right, the inner
+inner box corner radius matches the outer radius.
+On the

 Rhythm